 Full load bio

-The multi facets of Rich O'Donnell span 60 years as percussionist, improvisor, composer, designer and builder of percussion and electronic instruments, teacher and writer.
-He is director of the Electronic Music Studio at Washington University.
+The multi facets of Rich O'Donnell span 65 years as percussionist, improvisor, composer, designer and builder of percussion and electronic instruments, teacher and writer.
+He was director of the Electronic Music Studio at Washington University from 1980-2018.
 He has encouraged and facilitated the growth of independent contemporary music in the community for 49 years as music director of the St. Louis New Music Circle, which he left in 2009.
 He retired in 2002 after 43 years as principal percussionist of the St. Louis Symphony Orchestra.
 In 2009, he co-founded HEARding Cats Collective, an artists collective working to keep St. Louis strange and wonderful.

 O’Donnell has invented a revolutionary playing technique with new type sticks and new pedals.
 On May 1, 2000 he presented the world premiere of SeeSaw Drumming at City Museum in St. Louis under the auspices of New Music Circle and on May 11, 2000 the New York premiere at Merkin Hall by World Institute of Music.
 SeeSaw Drumming is based on reciprocal motion, which allows him to play twice as fast as his normal technique.
 While speed is fun, pros know that it’s not most important.
 The ability to create complex layers of polyrhythms gives him new insight into rhythmical structures.
 He no longer thinks in terms of downbeats and bars, but rather convergence and overlays and cycles of the various layers.
 This technique can be fast and dense, but it can also be elegant and in the pocket.
 He enjoys playing now more than ever.
 He has published 3:4:5, a book on SeeSaw Drumming.
 A second book with 3 accompanying CD’s illustrating the technique is near completion.